2018 Australian strawberry contamination

-In a food safety crisis beginning in September 2018, numerous punnets of strawberries grown in Queensland and Western Australia were found to be contaminated with needles.
+In a food safety crisis beginning in September 2018, numerous punnets of strawberries grown in Queensland and Western Australia were found to be contaminated with sewing needles.
 Queensland Police reported that by November 2018, there had been 186 reports of contamination nationally.

 Contamination

 On 9 September 2018, several days prior to any official announcement of contamination, a Facebook user posted a warning about Berry Obsession strawberries purchased from Woolworths Strathpine Centre in Moreton Bay, north of Brisbane.
 The user reported that his friend had swallowed part of a needle and was in the emergency department at hospital.
 A second victim had called Woolworths on 11 September.
-The affected strawberries were not withdrawn and the contamination first publicly reported until 12 September.
+The affected strawberries were not withdrawn and the contamination was not publicly reported until 12 September.
 In the following days, dozens of contaminated punnets of strawberries grown in Queensland and Western Australia were discovered in NSW, South Australia, Victoria and Tasmania.

 Some cases are believed to be hoaxes.
 A South Australian man was arrested on 21 September after faking a contamination, and faced court in November 2018.